Current undergraduate students can find resources and answers to frequently asked questions below:

 Eligibility and requirements for students interested in the dual degree program in Art History or Film and Media (Production Track) can be found on the application here.

 I want to petition to deviate from my program's academic requirements.
+How can I do this?

 Students seeking to deviate from the academic requirements in their program of study must complete and submit the Undergraduate Petition form.